 Turning all that footage into good (or at least watchable) clips, however?
 That still takes a bit of work, but it’s a lot less effort than it used to be.
 As capturing video has become more popular, there’s been a similar rise in the number of quality apps to edit and publish it with.

-Whether you’re a professional vlogger, only shoot casual footage of your kids, or are anywhere in between, there’s a free or inexpensive tool out there that lets you create quality videos quickly and easily.
+Whether you’re a professional vlogger, only shoot casual footage of your kids, or are anywhere in between, there’s a free or inexpensive tool out there that lets you create quality videos on your phone quickly and easily.

-These are 10 of the best video editing apps for iOS and Android right now.
+These are nine of the best video editing apps for iOS and Android right now.

 Best for Getting Started: Quik

 You can start editing as soon as you’ve installed the app, with no registration required.
 Quik provides nearly two dozen themes to quickly enhance your videos with a few taps, most of which are pretty good.

 The “Radical” theme adds geometric styling to the transitions in your video, for example, while the “Light” theme plays with different lighting effects.

 The editing tool helps you reorder, trim, and rotate video clips, as well as personalize the content with text overlays.
 You can select music for your masterpiece, and choose when it starts.
 When you’re ready to publish, videos can be saved as either 720p or HD (1080p).

 Even though it’s a GoPro product, Quik can be used to edit any footage you’ve created regardless of its source.
 As a result, it’s a great option for quickly putting together a usable video without needing previous editing experience.